asyncapi/website/pages/docs/tutorials/websocket/index.md

 ## Summary
 In this tutorial, you learned to create an AsyncAPI document for a Slackbot using WebSocket in Socket Mode.
 You gained practical insights into the functionality of operations, channels, messages, and schemas.
-Now you're equipped to handle real-world applications that facilitates bidirectional real-time data exchange such as chatbots and live-streaming platforms.
+Now you're equipped to handle real-world applications that facilitate bidirectional real-time data exchange, such as chatbots and live-streaming platforms.